You Had Me from Hello: Background and writing

 In 1996, Chesney and Skip Ewing saw the movie Jerry Maguire.
 In one of the film's most memorable scenes at the end of the movie, Tom Cruise's title character gives out a heartfelt speech to Renée Zellweger's character, Dorothy Boyd; Zellweger stops Cruise and tearfully says "You had me at 'hello'."
-Chesney liked that line and decided to write a song based on it.
+Chesney liked that line and decided to write a song based on it, mistranslating "at" to "from".
 Chesney and Zellweger were later married for four months in 2005.

 Chart performance

-"You Had Me from Hello" debuted at number 71 on the U.S. Billboard Hot Country Singles & Tracks for the week of April 17, 1999.
+"You Had Me from Hello" debuted at number 71 on the U.S. Billboard Hot Country Singles & Tracks for the week of April 17, 1999, while Chesney's previous single "How Forever Feels" was still at number one.